aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.settings/writeprotection/validate_password/_index.md

 ## validate_password(password) {#str}

-Returns true if the specified password is the same as the write-protection password the document was protected with.
+Returns ``True`` if the specified password is the same as the write-protection password the document was protected with.
-If document is not write-protected with password then returns false.
+If document is not write-protected with password then returns ``False``.

 ```python